joshuagutowski/obsidian-tree-style-notes/README.md

 One of the greatest parts of Obsidian is the ability to link together ideas, and then see how they connect in the graph.
 When combined with the Zettelkasten method, this can lead to the generation of new insights and ideas.

-But what I always found frustrating was that there wasn't a clearer overview of all of the notes and how they are connected.
-The graph view, ecscpecially when you have a lot of notes, can become difficult to navigate, and difficult to see the links between notes that make this way of taking notes so valuable.
+But what I always found frustrating was that there wasn't a clearer overview of all the notes and how they are connected.
+The graph view, especially when you have a lot of notes, can become difficult to navigate, and difficult to see the links between notes that make this way of taking notes so valuable.

 So I created Tree Style Notes, a view for Obsidian where you can see all your notes, and click on them to see the notes they link to, or which link to them.

 ## Quick Start

-Simply download the release files (excluding the source code), and put it into a ‘obsidian-tree-style-notes’ folder in your .obsidian/plugins/ folder, and activate it in the community plugins tab.
+Simply download the release files (excluding the source code), and put it into an ‘obsidian-tree-style-notes’ folder in your .obsidian/plugins/ folder, and activate it in the community plugins tab.

 ## The Method

 This plugin is created around the idea of using links instead of tags and the zettelkasten approach where all your notes are in the same folder.
 By linking to topics or ideas which are related to the note you are writing at the moment, it can help guide you on what to research or write about next and show you topics which your ideas are clustering around, which could potentially become Maps of Content.

-The tree view allows you to work completely without folders, instead your notes are automatically grouped by topic based on how you’ve linked them, and notes can appear under several different topics.
+The tree view allows you to work completely without folders, instead your notes are automatically grouped by topic based on how you’ve linked them, and notes can appear under several topics.
 You can also continue to recursively dig deeper into any idea by simply clicking to show all the linked notes.

 ### Usage

-Simply click a note to expand, and see all of the note’s incoming and outgoing links.
+Simply click a note to expand, and see all the note’s incoming and outgoing links.

 You can use ctrl/cmd+click to open a note or create a note which doesn’t exist yet.
 (If a note has no more links to display, just a normal click will also work).

 Notes which already exist in your vault display in the standard text colour, and notes which don’t yet exist but are linked from other notes are highlighted.

-To help keep things organised, parent notes are not displayed displayed beneath their respective child notes.
+To help keep things organised, parent notes are not displayed beneath their respective child notes.
 This may become an optional setting in the future.

 The new note button creates a new untitled note in your vault.
 The sort order button allows you to select a sort order.